-(4) Includes unvested restricted class E shares granted under the Bank's discontinued 2003 Restricted Stock Plan and the 2008 Plan.
-An aggregate amount of 25,541 restricted shares were granted to directors on July 18, 2011 under the 2008 Plan; these restricted shares granted under the 2008 Plan vest 20% each year on the relevant grant date's anniversary.
+(3) Includes unvested restricted class E shares granted under the Bank's 2008 Plan.
+An aggregate amount of 28,500 restricted shares were granted to directors on July 16, 2013; these restricted shares vest 35% in the first and second year and 30% in the third year on the relevant grant date's anniversary.

-(5) 6,779 class E shares corresponding to Mr. Acerbo's entitlement under the 2008 Plan have been issued to his employer, Banco de la Nación Argentina.
+(4) 12,779 class E shares corresponding to Mr. Acerbo's entitlement under the 2008 Plan have been issued to his employer, Banco de la Nación Argentina.

-(6) 6,779 class E shares corresponding to Mr. Pecego's entitlement under the 2008 Plan have been issued to his employer, Banco do Brasil.
+(5) 12,779 class E shares corresponding to Mr. Pecego's entitlement under the 2008 Plan have been issued to his employer, Banco do Brasil.

-For additional information regarding stock options granted to executive officers and directors, see Note 16 to the audited consolidated financial statements of the Bank for the fiscal year ended December 31, 2011.
+For additional information regarding stock options granted to executive officers and directors, see Note 17 "Cash and stock-based compensation plans" to the audited consolidated financial statements of the Bank for the fiscal year ended December 31, 2013.